 Austin, Texas: full of beer, bats, and breakfast tacos!
 Austin is known for “keeping it weird,” and I can honestly say they do it well.
 Whether you love quirky murals or enjoy taking a scooter across town for the perfect taco, this city is for you.
-So check out the perfect 3-day Austin itinerary below!
+So check out the perfect 3 days in Austin itinerary below!

-If you only have 3 days in Austin, this is the go-to itinerary for you!
+If you only have 3 days in Austin, this is the go-to weekend in Austin itinerary for you!

 Table of Contents

-- 2 If You Have 4 Days in Austin:
+- If You Have More Than a Weekend in Austin:

-- 6 Other Tips for Your Austin Itinerary
+- Other Tips for Your Weekend in Austin Itinerary

 Day 1: DIY BBQ, Beer, and Taco Crawl to Kick Off Austin in 3 Days!